Apple making iOS-to-Android app?

 Over the weekend, Star Wars: The Force Awakens director J.J.
 Abrams said to expect a fair amount of deleted footage on the eventual Blu-ray and DVD release - but no director's cut or extended version.
 He cut at least 30 minutes from the first version of the film from what we saw in cinemas, but doesn't want to tinker with the film we now know and love - a welcome change of pace from George Lucas' own philosophy on the matter.

 But at least there will be plenty of stuff to dig into.
-By the way, the film passed US$800 million in the U.S. this weekend and it's the top-grossing film of all time there; the worldwide tally now sits at US$1.73 billion.
+By the way, the film passed US$800 million (about RM3.5 billion) in the U.S. this weekend and it's the top-grossing film of all time there; the worldwide tally now sits at US$1.73 billion (RM7.58 billion).
 It's third all-time after Avatar and Titanic (and Avatar is still about US$1 billion away), but given the run so far, both seem likely to be toppled before long.